 Design challenges come in many shapes and sizes.
 It may be hard to believe but too large a space can pose as much difficulty to plan and design for as not enough.
 That said, today’s post is about small space challenges.
-Many of my clients live in small homes in urban neighborhoods and struggle with questions of how to furnish their rooms to meet their needs.
+Many of my clients live in small homes in urban neighborhoods and struggle with questions of how to furnish their rooms to meet their needs, and make their small space feel bigger.
 Although the room size won’t change without moving some walls, there are a few things I like to do to help visually expand the space, and make it function better.

 Here are a few key tips and guidelines…